You want smart political talk without the meltdowns?

 Kamala Harris didn't have a good appearance there either.

-Um you've got the president's approval rating in the mid-30s now, but there's nothing going right in on any level of this campaign.
+You've got the president's approval rating in the mid-30s now, but there's nothing going right on any level of this campaign.

-McCullough, the one Fox News story is that literally there were more people that showed up from the press than than to see Terry McCulliff.
+McAuliffe, the one Fox News story, is that literally there were more people that showed up from the press than to see Terry McAuliffe.

 And there's not big crowds even going out for the biggest names in the Democratic Party.